Noosaville: Education

 Noosaville State School is a government primary (Early Childhood to Year 6) school for boys and girls at 75 Beckmans Road.
 In 2017, the school had an enrolment of 487 students with 41 teachers (33 full-time equivalent) and 23 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

 Good Shepherd Lutheran College is a private primary and secondary (Prep–12) school for boys and girls at 115 Eumundi Road.
 In 2017, the school had an enrolment of 1,006 students with 68 teachers (63 full-time equivalent) and 76 non-teaching staff (51 full-time equivalent).

-St Teresa's Catholic College is a Catholic secondary (7–12) school for boys and girls at Sea Eagle Drive.
+St Teresa's Catholic College is a Catholic secondary (7–12) school for boys and girls on Sea Eagle Drive.
 In 2017, the school had an enrolment of 877 students with 67 teachers (64 full-time equivalent) and 38 non-teaching staff (30 full-time equivalent).

 There are no government secondary schools in Noosaville.
 The nearest government secondary school is Sunshine Beach State High School in Sunshine Beach.